janbodnar/Python-Skolenie/exceptions.md

    # cleanup resources
 ```

+## List of basic exceptions

+- `ZeroDivisionError:` - raised when division or modulo operation is performed with zero as the divisor
+- `NameError:` - raised when a local or global name is not found
+- `IndentationError:` - raised when there is incorrect indentation in the code
+- `IOError:` - raised when an input/output operation fails (e.g., file not found)
+- `EOFError:` - raised when the end of the file is reached unexpectedly
+- `TypeError:` - raised when an operation or function is applied to an object of inappropriate type
+- `ValueError:` - raised when a built-in operation or function receives an argument of the correct type but an inappropriate value
+- `IndexError:` - raised when a sequence subscript is out of range
+- `KeyError:` - raised when a dictionary key is not found
+- `AttributeError:` - raised when an attribute reference or assignment fails
+- `ImportError:` - raised when an import statement fails to find the specified module
+- `AssertionError:` - raised when an assert statement fails
+- `RuntimeError:` - raised when an error occurs that doesn’t belong to any specific category
+- `MemoryError:` - raised when an operation runs out of memory
+- `FileNotFoundError:` A specific type of IOError - raised when a file is not found
+- `PermissionError:` - raised when trying to perform an operation without the required permissions
+- `OverflowError:` - raised when an arithmetic operation exceeds the limits of the data type
+- `RecursionError:` - raised when the maximum recursion depth is exceeded
+- `SystemExit:` - raised when the sys.exit() function is called
+- `KeyboardInterrupt:` - raised when the user interrupts the program (e.g., by pressing Ctrl+C)

 ## Returning errors

 Some programming languages, including C, Go and Rust, do not work with exceptions.